-Another woman in John's gospel, Martha, on waiting on tables was performing a ministry of the Apostolic church (diakonein).
+Another woman in Luke's gospel, Martha, on waiting on tables was performing a ministry of the Apostolic church (diakonein).
 Note too that the Johannine gospel tells us that Jesus loved Martha, Mary and Lazarus (11.5) and that Martha declares a similar belief in Christ as Peter does in Matthew, "You are the Christ, the Son of God (11.27).
 It is also to Martha that Jesus manifested Himself as "I am the resurrection" (11.25).

 He also freed women who by the Law were outcasts such as the Phoenician woman suffering from permanent haemorrhaging, or those guilty such as the women taken in adultery.
 One would imagine that these would have become Christ's followers and could have been amongst the women who wept for Him on His way to Golgotha.

-After Christ's Resurrection and Ascension, Mary, the Mother of God with Christ's female disciples awaited alongside His male disciples for the outpouring of the Holy Spirit in the breaking of bread and prayers in the home of one of Christ's followers.
+After Christ's Resurrection and Ascension, Mary, the Mother of Christ with His female disciples awaited alongside His male disciples for the outpouring of the Holy Spirit in the breaking of bread and prayers in the home of one of Christ's followers.
 Perhaps it was the home of John Mark's mother.
-The mentioning of Mary present with the apostles and disciples means that she too must have had an important role in the early Church.
+The mentioning of Mary present with the apostles and disciples meant that she too must have had an important role in the early Church.
 Of course she is the first disciple of her Son and during her life she would have grown in her understanding of what that discipleship meant.
 She and the beloved disciple allowed Christ’s mission to continue unbroken as they did not desert Christ at His death as the other male disciples did.

 It is apparent that the earliest gatherings of Christians were in homes.
 From Acts and the Pauline letters it is clear that women were leaders within these gatherings, what we have termed "house-churches".
 In Jerusalem one house-church was the home of Mary, the Mother of John Mark as Peter went there after his miraculous escape from prison (Acts 12.
 12) where "'many were gathered together praying."
 In modern day Turkey and Greece there are other examples of what were undoubtedly "house-churches".
 Probably the first European convert, Lydia (Acts 16.14-15,40) became the leader of the house-church in Phillipi.
 She was obviously a business-woman in the purple dye trade and of some financial means.
 When Paul arrives in Philippi she is already a "God-fearer", indicating that she is a Gentile-woman.
 She is quickly moved by Paul's preaching, which lead to her and members of her household being baptised.
 Afterwards she makes her home available to Paul and other Christians.